aeon-toolkit/aeon/docs/contributing.md

 ChatGPT is not a replacement for this knowledge.

-Pull requests from unknown contributors which do not attempt to resolve the issue being addressed, completely disregard the pull request template, or consist of low quality AI generated output may be closed without review.
+Pull requests from unknown contributors which do not attempt to resolve the issue being addressed, completely disregard the PR template, or consist of low quality AI generated output may be closed without review.

 When implementing new algorithms, developers may require some benchmarking